-To ensure that all students are involved and participating in the course as the course moves forward, each student enrolled in this course must, at least one during each week, either:
+To ensure that all students are involved and participating in the course as the course moves forward, each student enrolled in this course must, at least once during each week, either:

+1) Attend a live lecture and take and pass a short quiz given during class (where applicable)

+OR

+2) Submit at least one assignment

+OR

+3) Take at least one examination

+OR

-Attend a live lecture and take and pass a short quiz given during class OR Submit at least one assignment OR Take at least one examination OR Answer a weekly "interaction" question or questions that will be posted on the "Assignments and Exams" page.
+4) Answer a weekly "interaction" question or questions that will be posted on the "Assignments and Exams" page.

-The weekly "interaction" question(s) will be simple and straightforward and will cover material covered in class that week.
+The weekly "interaction" question(s) will be straightforward and will cover material covered in class each week.
 Answers to these questions should be short (typically 1-3 sentences) and to the point.

-This student response (which is necessary only if the student does not attend a live class or take an exam or submit an assignment in the given week) will be graded on a pass/fail basis.
-The interaction questions will be posted no later than Monday of each week and must be answered on or before the following Monday.
+The student's response (which is necessary only if the student does not attend a live lecture or take an exam or submit an assignment in the given week) will be graded on a pass/fail basis.
+The interaction questions will be posted no later than Monday of each week and must be answered on or before the following Sunday.